Gas vs electric water heater graphic

 The thermostat panels removed on a electric water heater.

-Some electric water heaters feature a dual heating element system where both the top and bottom of the tank have their own heating element.
-They alternate heating the top and bottom as they each have their own thermostat.
+Some electric water heaters feature a dual heating element system where both the top and bottom of the tank have their heating element.
+They alternate heating the top and bottom as they each have their thermostat.

 Gas vs. Electric Water Heaters: Factors to Consider